Telx-lab/.github/profile/README.md

   <img alt="telcoin" src="https://raw.githubusercontent.com/telcoin-association/.github/main/assets/TEL.svg" width="auto" height="120">
 </picture>

-[Telcoin Association](https://telcoin.org) is a non-profit organization whose mission is to represent the interests of GSMA Mobile Networks and other stakeholders in maintaining and developing the Telcoin Platform.
+[Telx Lab](https://telcoin.org) is an organization responsible for rearch & qualification candidates whose mission is to test applicant's overall skills, and qualify their experiences to collaborate with our company.

 This Github Organization hosts all of Telcoin Association's open-source experiments, development, and production-ready code.

-We are currently building:
-[Telcoin Labs](https://github.com/Telcoin-Association/telcoin-laboratories-contracts): a collection of on-chain programs comprising the Telcoin Association infrastructure.

-Telcoin Network: the EVM-compatible L1 protocol for Mobile Network Operators (open-source repo coming soon)